 Customers can sense if departments are on the same page.
 In addition to understanding skills, sales and customer service need to be communicating all customer interactions with each other.

 Implement clear lines of communication

-If you remember from our post about taking charge of your sales pipeline, nurtured leads experience a 20% increase in sales over non-nurtured leads.
+If you remember our post on sales pipeline about taking charge of your sales pipeline, nurtured leads experience a 20% increase in sales over non-nurtured leads.
 Communication is a key element and starts at an internal level.

 - Encourage face-to-face conversations between sales and customer service.
 Email is helpful, but an in-person conversation can build initial rapport and trust.

 - Too many sales teams and support teams are using siloed tools.
 Implement a CRM system that tracks the entire customer experience.
 A customer relationship management system is beneficial for productivity, processes, and analytics.
 With Zendesk Sell, every customer interaction is documented, from emails to phone calls, and connects the process between sales and support.
 One conversation = a better customer experience.

 - Establish a documentation procedure.
 According to Accenture, 89% of customers get frustrated because they need to repeat their issues to multiple representatives.
 Interactions should be documented at each stage to ensure all customer issues (and expectations) are addressed.
 Again, a CRM system is an excellent automated way to do this.